-A. The issue of marketing to children is a particularly sensitive one.
+A. The issue of marketing to children is a particularly sensitive one which has received interest from successive governments in the UK.
 In June 2010, the UK Government commissioned a report into the perceived 'commercialisation and sexualisation of childhood'.
 The report was led by Reg Bailey, Chief Executive of the charity The Mother's Union.
 The report Letting Children be Children was published in 2011 and examined different sectors.